aws/eks-anywhere/docs/content/en/docs/reference/vsphere/_index.md

    ![Import ova drop down](/images/ss1.jpg)
 1. Select an OVF template using URL or selecting a local OVF file and click on *Next*.
 If you are not able to select an OVF template using URL, download the file and use Local file option.

+   Note: If you are using Bottlerocket OVAs, please select local file option.
    ![Import ova wizard](/images/ss2.jpg)
 1. Select a folder where you want to deploy your OVF package (most of our OVF templates are under SDDC-Datacenter directory) and click on *Next*.
 You cannot have an OVF template with the same name in one directory.
 For workload